Administered by the Natural Energy Laboratory of Hawaii Authority

 Taylor Shellfish Farms, Inc., headquartered in Washington State, is one of the largest US clam and oyster producers and maintains a nursery and hatchery at Hawaii Ocean, Science & Technology Park Administered by the National Energy Laboratory of Hawaii Authority (NELHA) where juvenile mollusks take a “winterless Hawaiian grow out vacation” during critical early growth periods.
 Hundreds of millions of juvenile Manila clams and juvenile Pacific oysters are exported back to Washington each year for final grow out in company-owned intertidal areas or sold as seed stock for other growers.

 He believes Probiotics increases the health of juvenile oysters and clams.
-Their scientist formulated their probiotic at same time they used EM•1®, so he cannot say that only EM•1® helped to maintain their operation.
+Their scientist formulated their probiotic at the same time they used EM•1®, so he cannot say that only EM•1® helped to maintain their operation.

-We found out there are also issues with the water backing up due to poor drainage which seems to be the common problem in many operations there of organic sludge build up in their drain sumps.
-We suggested doing a separate direct treatment of EM into the sump area to help digest the sludge build up similar to the Kona Abalone Farm operations.
+We found out there are also issues with the water backing up due to poor drainage which seems to be the common problem in many operations thereof organic sludge build-up in their drain sumps.
+We suggested doing a separate direct treatment of EM into the sump area to help digest the sludge build-up similar to the Kona Abalone Farm operations.

-Lastly, we got to see unique blue clams.
+Lastly, we got to see the unique blue clams.
 They selected and bred close to 100,000,000 going to market and trade-marked it the “Blue Hawaiian®.”